Opportunity

 What are Opportunities?

 Opportunities are a key part of the discovery stage in product development, where teams focus on identifying areas for growth, improvement, or problem-solving.
-They are often directly connected to forming the foundation of the approach.
+They are often directly connected to Solutions, forming the foundation of the Opportunity Solution Tree approach.
 This method enables teams to visualize how opportunities and their potential solutions interconnect, driving informed decisions about product development.

 Opportunities are dedicated objects in Timebook that help your team systematically capture and evaluate potential for product development.
 They are designed to highlight areas for improvement or innovation and can be aligned with your organization’s strategic goals.